rikeyone/libmini-ipc/README.md

 # Usage

 The API interface can be seen in **include** directory.
-You should include the .h in it and compile your applications with -lsystem -lrt -lpthread and -L{LIBSYSTEMDIR}.
+You should include the .h in it and compile your applications with -lsystem -lrt -lpthread and -L{MiniIPCLIB}.
 You can see the sample code in samples directory.